BerndHagen/WaveShaper-Audio-Processing-Studio/README.md

 ## **Audio Effects Explained**

 Beyond equalization, WaveShaper provides a comprehensive suite of audio effects that can transform your sound from subtle enhancement to dramatic creative manipulation.
-The Effects page is organized into four panels: Time Stretch, Reverb, Delay and Saturation.
+The Effects page is organized into five panels: Time Stretch, Reverb, Delay, Saturation and Modulation.

 ### **Time Stretching**